amterp/rad/README.md

 ## Alternatives

 - **bash**
-  - Bash scripts, using a combination of `curl`, `jq`, and/or `column`, are an excellent choice.
+  - Bash, using a combination of `curl`, `jq`, and/or `column`, is an excellent choice.
   - Without Rad, Bash is what I'd be using, as I did before creating Rad.
-  - As much as I like this toolset, bash is (imo) not syntactically friendly and simple things can be deceivingly laborious to do.
+  - But, as much as I like this toolset, Bash is (in my opinion) not syntactically friendly and simple things can be deceivingly laborious to do.
     - Crucially, arg parsing is decent for simple cases, but more complex ones quickly get unwieldy.
 For the sorts of scripts Rad targets, that's important.
   - There's also a bit of a learning curve.
 Bash can be intimidating to devs that haven't used it a lot, as can `jq` syntax.
 - **Python, Ruby, JavaScript, Rust, etc**
-  - General purpose and very flexible.
-However, this can also mean more code is required to get the behavior you want.
+  - General purpose and very flexible, which can be great.
+However, this can also mean significantly more code is required to get the behavior you want.
-  - Not at a bad choice, but managing dev environments/installations and sharing scripts in a reliable way can be onerous.
+  - Managing dev environments/installations and sharing scripts in a reliable way can be onerous, depending on the specific language.
 - **HTTPie**
-  - This eases some of the difficulties with using `curl` and `jq` in bash, but does not help with the rest, e.g. arg parsing, more complex bash logic, etc.
+  - This eases some of the difficulties with using `curl` and `jq` in Bash, but does not help with the rest, e.g. arg parsing, more complex bash logic, etc.

 ## Why Rad?

 ### Rad Scripting Language (RSL)

-- Rad (and its accompanying language RSL) are *efficient*.
+- Rad (and its accompanying language RSL) allows you to be *efficient* in writing your scripts.
 What does this mean?
 - The syntax is designed so that *every* line gets you closer to your goal of querying and displaying JSON.
 - *Every* line is doing heavy lifting; it's dense with meaning.
-Equivalent code might be several lines in other languages.
+Equivalent code might be several lines in other languages, each line barely getting you closer towards your goal.
 - Think of it like this: for every line of RSL you write, Rad saves you from writing multiple lines in another language.
-That work has been shifted into the design and building of Rad, and what Rad is doing behind-the-scenes with the scripts you write.
+That saved work has been shifted into the design and building of Rad, and what Rad is doing behind-the-scenes with the scripts you write.
 - It allows you to, in fewer (and simpler) lines, express your intent much more directly.
+- It does all this while staying simple and easy to learn.
+You can be writing great scripts within minutes of getting started.

 ### Easily shareable